 Below are just a few of the firefighters climbing this year.
 Please take a minute to read why they are taking part.

-Check out what happened at the 2016 MFSC
+Check out what happens at the MFSC

 The MFSC would like to extend a heartfelt thanks to climbers, Climb crew volunteers, sponsors and donors of MFSC20 for the outstanding fundraising achievement of $230,343

 These funds have been gratefully received by Lifeline, Black Dog Institute and 000Foundation, who have used them to change and save lives.